pythonm1a2s3/local-guy/README.md

 # local-guy
-i am grade 7 doing python
+i am going to built softwares and project u can star if u want i have started git hub